 This you need to know:

-I spent that night crying and even thought of canceling said lunch.
+I even thought of canceling the lunch.

-And established rules for our room.
+Basically, we bonded and established rules for our room.

-I can’t remember most of the said rules but there is one I feel inclined to talk about.
+I can’t remember most of the said rules, but there is one I feel inclined to talk about.

 No pooping in the room.